jensendarren/FlightSurety/README.md

 ### Remaining issues / ideas

-* Complete features in the Dapp client.
+* Complete features in the Dapp client
+* Set style for _Final Flight Status_ to stand out

 ### Resources